omarfawzi/Nginx-Ratelimiter-Proxy/Readme.md

 ## Interaction Flow

 1. **Client Request**: The client sends a request to the application.
-2. **NGINX Sidecar**: The request is intercepted by the NGINX proxy.
+2. **NGINX Proxy**: The request is intercepted by the NGINX proxy.
 3. **Rate Limiting**: The proxy checks the request against the rate limiting rules defined in the YAML file.
-4. **Decision Making**:
+4. **Decision-Making & Request Handling**:
-   - Request IP/user is first validated against ignoredSegments.
-If matched, rate limiting is skipped.
+   - **Ignored Segments**: The request IP/user is first checked against the ignoredSegments configuration.
+If matched, rate limiting is bypassed, and the request is forwarded.
-   - If the request is within the rate limit, it is proxied to the main application.
+   - **Rate Limit Exceeded**: If the request exceeds the defined rate limit, a 429 Too Many Requests response is immediately returned to the client.
-   - If the request exceeds the rate limit, a 429 Too Many Requests response is returned to the client.
+   - **Rate Limit Within Limits**: If the request is within the rate limit, it is proxied to the main application.
-   - If the Lua script triggers an exception, the request is still proxied to the main application.
+   - **Lua Exception Handling**: In the event of an exception within the Lua rate limiting script, the request is still proxied to the main application (this should be carefully considered and potentially logged/monitored).
-   - Explicit IPs take priority over generic CIDR ranges (e.g., 0.0.0.0/0).
+   - **IP Precedence**: Explicit IP addresses in the configuration take priority over generic CIDR ranges (e.g., 0.0.0.0/0).
 5. **Main Application**: The request is processed by the main application if it passes the rate limiting check.
+6. **Response**: The main application's response travels back through the NGINX proxy to the client.

 ## Configuration